Sachem High School East

 Sachem High School East is a public secondary school located in Farmingville, New York, United States.
 Along with Sachem High School North, it is one of the two high schools in the Sachem Central School District.

 History

 The school was founded in 2004, populated by students from the former Sachem High School South, which closed and was rebranded to Samoset Middle School.

 Athletics

-Sachem East fields a number of varsity and junior varsity teams in the Section 11 Athletic Conference.
-Teams at Sachem East include: